samerlahoud/tutorial-lpwan-iot/WPMC-19/technical-specs.md

 ### Spreading Factor and Time on Air
 - The Time on Air is defined as the time required to transmit a packet in a sub-band
-- The selection of the spreading factor impacts the Time on Air and consequently determines the duty cycle limitation
+- The selection of the spreading factor impacts the Time on Air

 \begin{figure}
 	\centering